Habbo: History

 In May 2014, Sulake released a Habbo application for the iPad in the App Store worldwide.

+In December 2020, Sulake released their new beta-version of Habbo.
+The game has moved to the Unity platform, since Adobe Flash marks its end in 2020.
+In February 2021, Sulake released the Adobe AIR client alongside the Unity client, with the plan to continue work on the Unity client and improve the user experience.
+In the official statement from the product owner, he acknowledged that the Unity client was lacking key features and did not reflect the needs of the community.
+The AIR client is a temporary solution to many of the concerns the community had initially about the Unity client and will eventually be retired when the new client is at an acceptable level and contains key features that the Habbo community rely on.

 In 2021, Azerion reached an agreement with fellow Sulake shareholder Elisa Oyj to acquire the company fully.
-Azerion had a majority stake in the Habbo Hotel creator until it secured a deal with Oyj for the remaining 49 per cent of shares.
+Azerion had a majority stake in Sulake until it secured a deal with Oyj for the remaining 49 per cent of shares.
 Azerion, which is a pan-European firm specialising in gaming and adtech, first purchased a controlling stake of 51% in Sulake back in 2018.
 It has since been helping to grow revenues, which have risen 46% between January 2019 and December 2020.
-Habbo joined a block within Azerion’s gaming content business which consists of other leading acclaimed products, including Woozworld and Governor of Poker.
+Habbo joined a block within Azerion’s gaming content business which consists of products including Woozworld and Governor of Poker.

-In December 2020, Sulake released their new beta-version of Habbo.
-They have moved to the Unity platform, since Adobe Flash marks its end in 2020.

-In February 2021, Sulake released the AIR client alongside the Unity client with the plan to continue work on the Unity client and improve the user experience.
-In the official statement from the product owner, he acknowledged that the Unity client was lacking key features and did not reflect the needs of the community.
-The AIR client is a temporary solution to many of the concerns the community had initially about the Unity client and will eventually be retired when the new client is at an acceptable level and contains key features that the Habbo community rely on.

-In April 2021, Habbo brought back a popular mini game by the name of SnowStorm.
+In April 2021, Habbo brought back the mini game SnowStorm.

 In September 2021, an NFT collection was introduced.
 The collection consists of Habbo avatars that can also be used in the community.
 In addition, a new NFT Habbo Hotel server named "Habbo X" entered Alpha access in December 2022.
 This new Hotel only allows access to those who own NFTs from certain collections.

+In December 2022, Sulake released Habbo X. Currently in an alpha test phase, Habbo X is a game that focuses on community building, interoperability, and play-and-earn mechanics.

+In June 2024, Sulake released Habbo Hotel: Origins, which is a version of the 2005 Habbo client software with a more community-led approach.
+It is targeted at adults only.

 Gameplay

-Habbo's main feature is the "Hotel", and consists of a client made using the Unity platform.
+Habbo's main feature is the "hotel", and consists of a client made using the Unity platform.
 The hotel can be accessed by logged-in users via the Habbo Homepage.
 When a user accesses the Hotel they are brought to a screen colloquially known as Hotel View/Landing View.
-From this screen, members can navigate to rooms via the Navigator and browse the rooms of the hotel, look for items to buy in the catalogue, private message friends on their Habbo friends list or enter their preset Home room.
+From this screen, members can navigate to virtual rooms via the Navigator and browse the rooms of the hotel, look for items to buy in the catalogue, private message friends on their friends list or enter their preset Home room.